Some of our favorite local climbs

 where you can top up your bottles from fountains of fresh spring water, including the seemingly

-endless switchbacks to Cañar and the dead end road (a forest track
+endless switchbacks to Cañar and the dead end road (a gravel track

 continues to Pico Veleta) to Capileira, which hosted a finish of the